 Interest in the social impact of microfinance has led to a number of impact studies published in scholarly journals.
 Ten of these studies assess microfinance programmes in Bangladesh.
-McKernan (1996) finds that programme participation can exert a large positive impact on self-employment profits, while Pitt and Khandker (1998) find that programme credit has a significant impact on the well-being of poor households and that this impact is greater when credit is targeted to women.
-Seven other studies in Bangladesh (Hashemi et al. (1996); Goetz and Gupta (1996); Schuler and Hashemi (1994); Hashemi and Riley (1996); Schuler et al. (1997); Steel et al. (2001) focus on the question female empowerment.
-All but one finds evidence that microfinance programme participation exerts a statistically significant impact on one or more aspect of female empowerment, such as contraceptive usage or intra-household decision-making.
-The sole Bangladesh study failing to find significant impact is Goetz and Gupta who find that significant portions of the women's loans were controlled by male relatives, thereby limiting the women's ability to develop meaningful control over their investment activities.

-Dun (2001) finds that programme clients enterprises performed better than non-client enterprises in teams of profit, fixed assets, and employment.
-Finally, Anderson et al. (2002) analyze 147 MFIs and finds that microfinance participation increased environmental awareness and common pool resource stewardship.
+Pitt and Khandker (1998) find that programme credit has a significant impact on the well-being of poor households and that this impact is greater when credit is targeted to women.
+Four other studies in Bangladesh (Hashemi et al. (1996); Goetz and Gupta (1996); Schuler and Hashemi (1997); Hashemi and Riley (1996); focus on the question of female empowerment.
+All but one finds evidence that microfinance programme participation exerts a statistically significant impact on one or more aspect of female empowerment, such as contraceptive usage or intrahousehold decision-making.
+Dun (2001) finds that programme clients enterprises performed better than non-client enterprises in terms of profit, fixed assets, and employment.
 Two published impact studies explicitly assessed community, or village-level, impacts.
 In Bangladesh, Khanker et al. (1998) find that programme participation has positive impacts on household income, production, and employment, particularly in the rural non-farm sector, and that the growth in self-employment was achieved at the expense of wage employment, which implies an increase in rural wages.
-Woller and Parsons (2002) estimate that a microfinance programme in Portoviejo, Ecuador contributes \$480,000 per year in direct and induced economic benefits to the local economy.
 Other impact studies address trade-offs that need to be considered when performing microfinance impact assessments.
-Mosely and Hulme (1998) study 13 MFIs in seven countries (Bolivia, Indonesia, Bangladesh, Sri Lanka, Kenya, India, and Malawi) and construct an "impact frontier" describing the inverse relationship they find between outreach (depth of poverty reached) and impact.
-Wydich (1999b) constructs a theoretical model to analyze the economic tradeoff between future returns to schooling and the current return to child labour in Guatemalan household enterprises.
-He finds that in some states, microcredit increases the probability that children will attend school; however, during certain states of moral hazard, the cost of schooling may outweigh the benefits of child labour.
-Kevane and Wydick (2001) find that targeting microenterprise credit to poor women appears to imply a trade-off between economic growth in favour of poverty reduction and child welfare.
+Kevane and Wydick (2001) find that targeting micro enterprise credit to poor women appears to imply a trade-off between economic growth in favour of poverty reduction and child welfare.
 In particular, female entrepreneurs of child bearing age create significantly fewer jobs than male entrepreneurs.
 Each of the impact assessment studies cited above, with one noted exception, provide evidence of positive impacts of microfinance.
 Other impact assessment studies, however, fail to find significant impacts.
 In his assessment of Thai MFIs, Coleman (1999) finds that "naïve" estimates of impact failing to control for self-selection and endogenous (non-random) programme placement significantly overestimate programme impacts.
 He generalizes this finding to other impact assessments, arguing that most impact studies neglect the issues of self-selection and endogenous programme placement thus leading to systematic overstatement of impact.

-Some researchers have questioned how far microfinance benefits women (Goetz and Sen Gupta,1996).
-Some argue that micro-finance programmes divert the attention of women from other more effective strategies for empowerment (Ebdon, 1995), and the attention and the resources of donors from alternative, and possibly more effective means of alleviating poverty (Rogaly, 1996).
+Some researchers have questioned how far microfinance benefits women (Goetz and Gupta,1996).
+Some argue that micro-finance programmes divert the attention of women from other more effective strategies for empowerment, Ebdon (1995), and the attention and the resources of donors from alternative, and possibly more effective means of alleviating poverty, Rogaly (1996).

-There is overwhelming evidence to demonstrate that families that participate in microfinance programs enjoy an increase in household income (Murdoch and Haley 2002).
-They also benefit from consumption smoothing and the ability to sustain gains over time (Khandker 1998:148; Murdoch and Haley 2002:5; Simanowitz and Walter 2002:23; Wright 2000).
+There is overwhelming evidence to demonstrate that families that participate in microfinance programs enjoy an increase in household income and benefit from consumption smoothing and the ability to sustain gains over time (Khandker 1998; Murdoch and Haley 2002; Wright 2000).